Zhijie-Song/Japanese-Discourse-Treebank/adapted_DMRST/README.md

 Please cite their papers:

 `DMRST: A Joint Framework for Document-Level Multilingual RST Discourse Segmentation and Parsing` and `Multilingual Neural RST Discourse Parsing.`
+`GCDT: A Chinese RST Treebank for Multigenre and Multilingual Discourse Parsing`

 ## Sample commands